Conjuring Semantic Similarity: Related Works

 \paragraph{Semantic Space of Generative Models.} The Distributional Hypothesis \citep{harris1954distributional} forms the basis for statistical semantics, characterizing the meaning of linguistic items based on their usage distributions.
 This is also closely related to Wittgenstein's use theory of meaning \citep{wittgenstein1953}, often popularized as ``meaning is use".
 Many methods have been developed in machine learning and Natural Language Processing (NLP) literature to compute these semantic spaces, including Word2Vec \citep{mikolovDistributedRepresentationsWords2013}.
 In light of modern Large Language Models (LLMs), \cite{liu2023meaning} defined the space of meanings for autoregressive models to be the distribution over model continuations for any input sequence.
 This has been used to define notions of semantic distances and semantic containment between textual inputs. \cite{achille2024interpretable} further defined conceptual similarity between images by projecting them into the space of distributions over complexity-constrained captions, producing similarity scores that strongly correlate with human annotations. \cite{soattoTamingAIBots2023} generalizes these definitions by considering meanings as equivalence classes, where partitions can be induced by either an external agent or the model itself.
+To evaluate generative distributions, \cite{pillutla2023mauve} quantifies the gap between target and model distributions by estimating the area under divergence frontiers in an embedding space.
 Vector-based representations such as those obtained from CLIP \cite{radford2021learning}, or in general any sentence embedding model \citep{devlin2018bert,opitz2022sbert} have also been defined specifically for the computation of semantic distances.
 Such representations, however, are often difficult to interpret.

 In contrast to these works, \cite{bender2020climbing} argues that training on language alone is insufficient to capture semantics, which they argue requires a notion of ``communicative intents" that are external to language.
 In this paper, we explore a notion of meaning that is grounded in the distribution of evoked imageries, and present a simple algorithm to compute interpretable distances in this space for the class of text-conditioned diffusion models.